biolab/orange3/doc/visual-programming/source/loading-your-data/index.rst

 To correctly reassign attribute types, drag attribute named `function` to a **Class** box, and attribute named `gene` to a **Meta Attribute** box.
-The `Select Columns <http://docs.orange.biolab.si/widgets/rst/data/selectattributes.html#select-attributes>`_ widget should now look like this:
+The :doc:`Select Columns<../widgets/data/selectcolumns>` widget should now look like this:

 .. image:: select-columns-reassigned.png
     :width: 413 px